Computational-Psychiatry/SDS/README.md

 Input :path_to_source_directory
 Output: path_to_compiled_csv

-1. Change directory to Assembler
+* Change directory to Assembler(cd Assembler)
-2. Provide Source directory path in the main_assembler_library.py
+* Provide Source directory path in the main_assembler_library.py
-3. Provide the path of the compiled csv in the main_assembler_library.py
+* Provide the path of the compiled csv in the main_assembler_library.py

 ```python
 data = compileSource(path_to_source_directory, path_to_compiled_CSV)